unboxxbusiness/99forevertools/CLOUDFLARE_SETTINGS.md

 # Cloudflare Pages Build Settings - Quick Reference

+## ⚠️ Important: No wrangler.toml Needed!
+Cloudflare Pages projects are configured entirely through the dashboard.
+The `wrangler.toml` file has been removed to avoid conflicts.

 ## 📋 Copy these settings EXACTLY into Cloudflare Dashboard

 ### Project Settings